Here at the Boston Children's Heart Center, we recognize that every patient (and heart) with a congenital cardiac defect is unique.

 Located on the eighth floor of the Main Building

 This 28-bed unit is where our patients stay if they need to be in the hospital overnight, as when they’re admitted for an inpatient cardiac catheterization.
 Patients may also be transferred here after they are discharged from the Cardiac Intensive Care Unit.
-Read more about 8 East.
+Read more about the Cardiac Inpatient Unit.

 The Cardiac Intensive Care Unit (CICU): 8 South